Skipton Station Gateway

 Hi Roseann/Aidan, I had a few further comments/questions in addition to the survey if that's ok?
 I've stated in the survey I don't think this is a good use of funds - but this is aiming squarely at the cycling provision in zone 2.
 Something does sorely need doing here to encourage what is a very short journey to the station from anywhere in Skipton.
 However - have you considered access to the cycle lanes from the rest of the town?
 The vast majority of people you would be looking to attract to this route live east of Swadford street (as I'd guess do a majority of Skipton's population?
 Those East of Swadford street don't need this scheme - they would come through aireville park or via the canal (which zone one is great for by the way!).
 The biggest issue to me and my wife - both regular cycle commuters is not this stretch - but is the nightmare of the roundabout at the bottom of new market street and the right turn off of Swadford street.
 If you spent all the money on zone two on adressing this one pinch point you would encourage more active travel than the whole of the rest of the zone 2 elements.
 No one who doesn't currently have the confidence to cycle through that junction is going to be encouraged to access some great cycle lanes after this point?
 Everyone who can reasonably be expected to use those cycle lanes is east of that point?
 Additionally there are for more vehicle journey's to Morrison's I would have thought than to the station?
 Surely the scheme needs to incorporate something to make cycling access to the supermarket easier?
 Additionally - if I am cycling to the station with a car besideme/behind - the car will now have to stop to let me cross the first crossing to access the bi-directional cycleway?
 It just doesn't seem effective to make the car and cyclist stop and once again at the end of the bi directional cycleway to access the station?
 I would go so far as removing the bi-directional cycleway and think it actually safer and more convenient for a cyclist or motorist to co-exist all the way to the station sharing the carriageway rather than forcing a cyclist to stop traffic twice?
 The section away from the station is excellent I would like to say!
 The bi-directional creates potential conflict as more competent cyclists (and anybody quite quickly who is encouraged to now make the journey - will quickly realise stopping twice massively inconvencines everyone.
 If a cyclist is not using the bi directional cycle way for this reason it creates a conflict with the motorist 'there's a cycle lane there) where the conflict just isn't needed.
 I cycle to Morrisons with my daughter in the bike seat - she loves it - I am terrified of standing in the middle of Swadford road attempting to turn right!
 Happy to discuss further - at the very least save the money on the bi directional between Belmont bridge and the station - it will 100% do more harm than good to cyclist using that route.

-Adam Longthorn asked about 3 years ago
+Adam Longthorn asked over 3 years ago

 Good morning,